17 Best Flies For Ohio Steelhead: Proven Guide Flies

 Many years later, I found out about a fly called the Walts Worm, and it was identical.
 Now there is the Sexy Walts Worms which is a flashy version.
 Both of these patterns have been very effective steelhead patterns on every river that I fish around the great lakes region and are both some of the best flies for Ohio steelhead flies.

-Other great Ohio steelhead flies for Euro nymphing include:
+Other Great Ohio steelhead flies for Euro nymphing include:

 Best Flies for Streamer Fishing